Origin of $A$-type antiferromagnetism and chiral split magnons in altermagnetic $\alpha$-MnTe

-Figure~\ref{fig:dispersionMnTe} shows the magnon dispersion of $\alpha$-MnTe in the absence and presence of pressure.
-Low energy magnons around the $\Gamma$ symmetry point are degenerate while along the L-$\Gamma$-L symmetry path this degeneracy is broken.
-The pressure enhances the band splitting and also the magnon bandwidth.
-The spin-flip magnetic field in AFM systems is proportional to $\sqrt{J_1 K}$.
-Using dispersion relation calculations, we find a spin-flop magnetic field of $h_{\rm{sf}} \approx 5.3$ T in the absence of the pressure while in the presence of the pressure it enhances to $h_{\rm{sf}} \approx 7.6$~T, see the SM~\cite{SM}.
 In addition, we compute the magnetic susceptibility of the system using Monte Carlo calculations in Fig.~\ref{fig:susceptlibilityP0Pa}.
-The N{\'e}el temperature $T_{\rm{N}}$ can be readout from the maximum of the longitudinal magnetic susceptibility.
-Within our calculations, we find $T_{\rm{N}} \approx 250$ K in the absence of pressure and $T_{\rm{N}} \approx 500$~K in the presence of pressure.
+The N{\'e}el temperature $T_{\rm{N}}$ can be read out from the maximum of the longitudinal magnetic susceptibility.
+Within our calculations, we find $T_{\rm{N}} \approx 250$ K in the absence of pressure and $T_{\rm{N}} \approx 500$~K under the pressure.
 Our calculations yield a lower N{\'e}el temperature compared to the experimental values, which are reported as $267$~K for the thin film~\cite{PhysRevLett.132.036702} and $307$~K for the bulk material~\cite{PhysRevLett.133.156702,PhysRevB.109.214434}.
 This discrepancy is probably due to an underestimation of the exchange interaction parameter \(J_1\) in our calculations.

-Finally, from inverse magnetic susceptibility calculations, see the SM~\cite{SM}, we obtain the AFM Curie--Weiss temperature $\Theta$ via phenomenological Curie--Weiss law $\chi_z^{-1} \propto (T + \Theta)$ \cite{Mugiraneza_2022}.
+Finally, from inverse magnetic susceptibility calculations, see SM~\cite{SM}, we obtain the AFM Curie--Weiss temperature $\Theta$ via phenomenological Curie--Weiss law $\chi_z^{-1} \propto (T + \Theta)$ \cite{Mugiraneza_2022}.
 Under ambient conditions, we find $|\Theta| \approx 620$~K, which is slightly higher than the previous experimental values of $585$~K reported in Refs.~\cite{doi:10.1021/j100822a006,doi:10.1143/JPSJ.18.356}.
-Under applied pressure, however, $|\Theta|$ significantly increases to around 3100 K. These results are in agreement with the typical frustration index $|\Theta|/T_{\rm{N}}\propto 2-5$ of unfrustrated 3$d$ transition metals~\cite{Mugiraneza_2022}.
+However, under applied pressure, $|\Theta|$ increases significantly to around 3100 K. These results are in agreement with the typical frustration index $|\Theta|/T_{\rm{N}}\propto 2-5$ of unfrustrated 3$d$ transition metals~\cite{Mugiraneza_2022}.